 - Luxury or First Class Hotels & Meals

 - Starr Motorcoach Transportation & Professional Tours Managers are available

 Whatever you want, StarrGroups will be happy to structure tour prices to match your needs.
 Just let us know!

-Day 1 – St Augustine, FL Historic District Lodging – Dinner at the Raintree Restaurant – “The Lives & Wives of Henry Flagler”
+Day 1 – St Augustine, FL Historic District Lodging – Dinner & Storyteller at the Raintree Restaurant –

 Arriving in St. Augustine today, check into your Historic District Lodging for a two-night stay.
-Tonight, you will enjoy a dinner and show at the Raintree Restaurant, a restored St. Augustine 1879 Colonial Victorian Home.
+Tonight, you will enjoy a dinner and a storyteller at the Raintree Restaurant, a restored St. Augustine 1879 Colonial Victorian Home.
+(D)

 Day 2 – Flagler Legacy Tour – Flagler’s Churches – St. Augustine Distillery – Dinner at Ice Plant Bar

 This morning after breakfast, meet your local guide for a Flagler Legacy Tour.
 If you stroll through the area of St. Augustine immediately west of downtown, you will experience the extraordinary influence of New Yorker Henry Morrison Flagler.
 He was a co-founder of Standard Oil with John D. Rockefeller.
 Flagler stepped back from daily responsibilities of this successful venture and launched a second career in Florida.